VandanaSah/Project_job_portal/Readme.md

 The cors (Cross-Origin Resource Sharing) middleware is used to handle requests from different origins (domains) in your Express.js application.....allowing your server to accept requests from specified domains.

- middlewares are functions that have access to the request (req), response (res), and the next function in the application’s request-response cycle
-Each middleware can either terminate the request-response cycle or pass control to the next middleware by invoking the next() function.